GenomicsAotearoa/ga-workshop-tutorial/Appendix/README.md

 The checklist lists the milestones you may want to work towards when coordinating a workshop as well as tips for staying on track.

 ## Step 1 - Understand what running a workshop entails
-1. Before you begin preparing for your workshop make sure you have the basic ingredients covered:
+Before you begin preparing for your workshop make sure you have the basic ingredients:
-Workshop material
+1. Quality workshop material
 2. A target audience
 3. A basic understanding of the workshop coordinating process.
 Have a look at the general tips below as a starting point.